RottenThunder/Project-Ember/README.md

 (All DevLog Updates can be found in the [DevLog Folder](https://github.com/RottenThunder/Project-Ember/tree/master/DevLog))

 ### Day 17 (31/10/2021)
-- Commit "API Abstraction Part 4"
-    - Draw calls have now been abstracted
 - Commit "Main Game Draws Stuff!!!"
     - All code that was related to rendering was moved into the Game Project